Mykaah/Mykaah/README.md

 ### 🧭 About me

 I'm an interdisciplinary professional working at the intersection of **science, operations, and capital**.
-Trained as a microbiologist (BSc + MSc), I'm now building toward **investing** — because I don't just want to analyze companies, I want to **build them and back the people building them**.
+Trained as a Biotech Engineer & Industrial microbiologist (BSc + MSc), I'm now building toward **Finance & investment banking** — because I don't just want to analyze companies, I want to **build them and back the people building them**.

 - ⚙️ **Operations & Automation** at an intermodal drayage carrier — improving how a real, physical logistics operation runs.
 - 🎓 **MBA candidate**, Finance & Investment Banking specialization — *Ahmadu Bello University*.
-- 📈 **CFA Level I candidate** (also FMVA® · Bloomberg Market Concepts) — building the rigor to value assets and price risk.
+- 📈 **CFA Level I candidate** (also FMVA®) — building the rigor to value assets and price risk.
 - 🔬 **MSc, Industrial & Food Microbiology** — biosurfactant optimization; the science lens I bring to technical due diligence.
 - 🤝 Drawn to **PE / VC** — I like to *build and support building.*